 Welcome to Hen Harriers - Year 3!

-Welcome back Year 3, we hope you have had a lovely Christmas and are well resting for an exciting term ahead!
+Welcome back Year 3, we hope you have had a lovely Easter holidays and are well rested for an exciting term ahead!
 We will be updating this page regularly to let you know what we have been learning and how we are demonstrating our 5 Reydon Learning Behaviours.

 As we are now in Key Stage 2, we will be working very hard (as always!) whilst promoting and rewarding independence.
 Children can now earn their pen licences, which enables them to use pen in their class work.
 However, the children need to show consistency in their joined-up handwriting, crossing out mistakes with a ruler, underlining with a ruler and using their capital letters and full stops in every sentence.

-Please see our Spring curriculum newsletter, which has all the details of our learning this term.
+Please see our curriculum newsletter, which has all the details of our learning this term.

 If you have any questions or concerns, please remember we are always here and available most days after school.